Quick Start AAC Slurm Cluster User Guide

 Your account will be set up with access to specific partition(s)/queue(s).

-to list all the partitions and available compute nodes
+Use sinfo to list all the partitions and available compute nodes

 sinfo --format="%.32P %.5a %.10l %.16F %N"

-is the default partition.
+The partition with an asterisk * is the default partition.
 However, a partition/queue name must be specified when submitting jobs using Slurm commands.

-How to Submit a Batch Job
+How to submit a batch job

-script to be executed on a specific partition, using the -p
+Use the sbatch command to queue an SBATCH script to be executed on a specific partition, using the -p option to specify the partition to use:

 sbatch -p <specific_parition_name> <path_to_the_sbatch_file>

-How to Create an SBATCH File
+How to create an SBATCH file

-scripts located in https://github.com/amddcgpuce/sbatchfiles/tree/main to submit AMD Infinity Hub applications (https://www.amd.com/en/technologies/infinity-hub) and other sample applications for 1, 2, 4 and 8 GPU workloads on single compute node which can be used as a starting point to write your own SBATCH
+There are sample SBATCH scripts located in https://github.com/amddcgpuce/sbatchfiles/tree/main to submit AMD Infinity Hub applications (https://www.amd.com/en/technologies/infinity-hub) and other sample applications for 1, 2, 4 and 8 GPU workloads on single compute node which can be used as a starting point to write your own SBATCH script for your application.

-file for a 1 GPU workload on AAC Slurm cluster: https://github.com/amddcgpuce/sbatchfiles/blob/main/example1gpu.sbatch
+Here's a template for an SBATCH file for a 1 GPU workload on AAC Slurm cluster: https://github.com/amddcgpuce/sbatchfiles/blob/main/example1gpu.sbatch

 source /etc/profile.d/modules.sh